 Designing Supply Chain Operations 7,5 Credits

 Course ContentsThe course covers how the resources and processes of operations are designed.
 The course takes a process perspective on how the overall form, arrangement and nature of transforming resources impact the flow of transformed resources as they move through the operation.
-It also covers the relations between operations and the supply network.
+It also covers the relations between operations and the supply network in relation to economic, social and ecological sustainability.

 The course includes: